Gimantha-Karunasekara/ISEC3004-Assignment/README.md

 <b>Make sure to replace the mongoose.connect the URL with your mongoDB URL by specifying MONGO_URL value in .env file.</b>

 #### EvilBackend - Backend Server for Blind XSS<br>
 This backend acts as the server used by the bad actor to hunt for sesstion cookies.
-It is written in NodeJS and ExpressJS.<br>
+It is written in JavasScript using NodeJS runtime environment and ExpressJS framework.<br>
 To run the backend server, navigate to the directory and run the following commands:<be>

 ```console